-The traffic for the first set of measurements was collected at two different locations over a three-week time period starting on May 3rd 2004.
-One location was the networking lab at BIT (100 Mbps Ethernet) and the other one was a local ISP with a 5 Mbps link.
+The traffic for the first set of measurements was collected at two different locations over a three-week time period starting on May 3rd, 2004.
+One location was the BTH networking lab and the other was at a local ISP with a 5 Mbps link.
 The measurements represent 12 different runs (with lengths of 2 to 12 days) of the instrumented client, 3 of which were run as the only active application.
 This was done so as to establish a point of reference without applications competing for available bandwidth.
-To measure more realistic scenarios, the rest of the runs were done with some temporal overlap [10].
-A total of 20GB of uncompressed XML logs were collected in the first set of measurements.
-After postprocessing, the amount of logs was over 25GB.
+To measure more realistic scenarios, the rest of the runs were done with some temporal overlap [13].
+A total of 20 GB of uncompressed XML logs were collected in the first set of measurements.
+After postprocessing, the amount of logs was over 25 GB.
 The logs contain approximately 100 million protocol messages from almost 300000 individual sessions.
 The BitTorrent log files contain a list of client software states, e.g., tracker announcements, new connections, choke, unchoke, interested, uninterested, along with the timestamps when the state change took place.

-Figure 4: Measurement setup
+Figure 3: Measurement setup

-Figure 5: Distributed measurement setup
+Figure 4: Distributed measurement setup

-The second set of traces were collected as tcpdump traces at the BIT networking lab during one week, starting June 4th, 2004.
+The second set of traces were collected as tcpdump traces at the BTH networking lab during one week, starting June 4th, 2004.
 A single instance of the reference client was run as the only application on the measurement node.
-The set contains 150GB of data, out of which 143GB are tcpdump traces.
+The set contains 150 GB of data, out of which 143 GB are tcpdump traces.
 The rest of the data are application logs and postprocessed logs.
 Approximately 22 million messages were transmitted in 53000 sessions during the second measurement set.